SpaceForever/Spiral-Labs/the-rule-of-simple-decisions.md

 Having a daily [[Plan]] is a way to remove thousands of decisions about what to do each second of the day.

 ### Routes
-Having a walking routine or running routine is a good way to not waste mental energy deciding w
+Having a walking routine or running routine is a good way to not waste mental energy deciding which way to go.

 ## Places where this can be used